tier2tickets/Knowledge-Base/content/integration/repairshopr.rst

 Once you are there, click on the New Token button and Custom Permissions

-Fill out the name as you like, and we reccomend leaving the expiration blank to make a key that does not have to be recreated/renewed.
+Fill out the name as you like, and we recommend leaving the expiration blank to make a key that does not have to be recreated/renewed.

 .. image:: images/rs-image-3.png